Jatin87660/e-commerce/README.md

 # E-Commerce Website
 ## Description
-This is a Node.js API for managing users, items, carts, and orders.
+This is a e-commerce website for managing users, items, carts, and orders.
 It allows users to register, login, create items, add items to carts, and convert carts to orders.

 ## API Endpoints